 If a new fuel cap is needed, be sure to get the right type of cap from your dealer.
-The wrong type of fuel cap might not fit properly, (Continued)

-might cause the malfunction indicator lamp to light, and could damage the fuel tank and emissions system.
-See Malfunction Indicator Lamp on page 5-17.
+The wrong type of fuel cap may not fit properly, may cause the malfunction indicator lamp to light, and could damage the fuel tank and emissions system.
+See Malfunction Indicator Lamp on page 5-18.